 Muturi and Njeru (2019) conducted a study on effect of equity finance on financial performance of small and medium enterprises in Kenya.
 The purpose of the study was to determine the effect of sources of finance on financial performance of small and medium sized enterprises in Kenya.
-The study was broken down into three specific objectives which included; to determine the effect of loans on financial performance of SMEs in Kenya, to identify the effect of trade credit on financial performance of SMEs in Kenya, to find out the effect of equity financing on financial performance of SMEs in Kenya and to establish the effect of informal finances on financial performance of SMEs in Kenya, The study employed a mixed method design in which both qualitative and quantitative data was used.
+The study was broken down into three specific objectives which included; to determine the effect of loans on financial performance of SMEs in Kenya, to identify the effect of trade credit on financial performance of SMEs in Kenya, to find out the effect of equity financing on financial performance of SMEs in Kenya, the effect of informal finances on financial performance of SMEs in Kenya, the effect of informal finances on financial performance of SMEs in Kenya and to establish the effect of informal finances on financial performance of SMEs in Kenya.